 - It may lack the kitsch of some other roadside stops, but New Concord Ohio is home to the John & Annie Glenn Museum.
 The home where John Glenn grew up has been moved to Main Street and is now a museum you can tour.

 - The town of Zanesville has several roadside attractions that are worthy of a detour off the interstate.
-A Y-shaped bridge and “Vase-Henge” are two items that made our list of Free Things to Do in Ohio.
+A Y-shaped bridge and “Vase-Henge” are two items that made our list of Free Things to See in Ohio.

 - From Zanesville, a 14-mile detour to the north brings you to the world’s largest basket.